 Showing something to someone has a greater impact than telling someone about something.
 You can tell pet owners that you provide the best quality pet care but claims alone (however true) are not evidence.
 Claims require people to take your word for it and make a leap of faith, and the accompanying sense of risk often stops people from taking an action, such as booking an appointment with your practice.

-When you evidence claims with accompanying client testimonials, you reduce the sense of risk and encourage a high level of trust, which encourages action.
-According to recent findings from BrightLocal Research, 88% of consumers trust online reviews as much as personal recommendations.
+When you evidence claims with accompanying client testimonials as part of your veterinary practice marketing, you reduce the sense of risk and encourage a high level of trust, which encourages action.
+According to BrightLocal, 88% of consumers trust online reviews as much as personal recommendations.
 This helps attract new clients and improves engagement with existing clients by reminding them of why they originally chose your practice.

 So how do you go about getting testimonials?